-P. Aiden Hunt from Profiles in Legalization: I’ve been a writer since childhood.
+P. Aiden Hunt, Publisher and Editor of Profiles in Legalization: I’ve been a writer since childhood.
 I got an idea in April 2021 for a project to improve my creative nonfiction skills and write my first book.
 Profiles in Legalization began as a series of essays about significant figures in the cannabis legalization movement.
 I’d worked as a freelance journalist, so I turned it into a policy news site to reconnect with my target audience.

 Aiden: The challenge of my daily news feed is finding content worth sharing.
 Many cannabis publications target “stoner” culture.
 I don’t mind it, but my site aims for a more professional audience.
 For my own writing, the constant challenge is not having time or energy to write everything I want to write about.

 What are some digital publications that you follow?

 Aiden: For current events, I read the digital versions of The Atlantic and The Washington Post.
 For cannabis news, I subscribe to Law360.com for their daily cannabis vertical and the Marijuana Moment newsletter.
 The Canna Law Blog, a creation of Harris Bracken Law Firm, is also a good source.
 I reprint stories from States Newsroom sources.
 They fund independent small papers in state capitals and publish under Creative Commons license.
 Finding them inspired me to publish the same way.

 Why did you decide to syndicate your content with Newstex?

 Aiden: When I got back into journalism, I started searching in research databases.
 I saw that the websites creating content that I was interested in were “served by Newstex,” so it seemed like a good fit.
 I publish for the connections on social media that I've made over the years, but Newstex offered a chance to be distributed to a wider, still specialized, audience.
 I value that most.

 What do you like most about creating digital content?